ENGR 106. Introduction to Engineering, 3 credits

 ENGR 302.
 Engineering Dynamics, 3 credits

 Field design, laboratory, or library research of an approved topic in engineering.
 Must be different from other courses, but may be an extension of an existing course.
-May be repeated once for credit.
+May be repeated for up to 6 credits.
 Prerequisite: Instructor approval.

 ENGR 401.
 Engineering Exit Survey, 0 credit